vrd1243/tda_bees/README.txt

 ======================== Code files ============================

 All the code files can be found under code/.
-We provide a short pipeline execution for extracting the CROCKER plots from sequences of images, compress CROCKER plots using norms/PCA, and use the resulting time-series data to detect changepoints.
+We provide a short pipeline description for extracting the CROCKER plots from sequences of images, compress CROCKER plots using norms/PCA, and use the resulting time-series data to detect changepoints.

 STEP Ia: Generate crocker plots for experiments from image data.
-Use code/generate_crocker_matrix.py
+This assumes that the image files are already downloaded from the dataset repository into a local folder.
+Use code/generate_crocker_matrix.py.
+This can be skipped and the user may directly use the CROCKER files provided in datasets/crockers/.

 Usage: python generate_crocker_matrix.py <input_frame_dir> <output_prefix>
 Output: Generates a CROCKER matrix file in results/ directory